kncept-oauth/simple-oidc/README.md

 # Development
 Run main.go from the testharness project
 `./build.sh testharness`

+This project comes with a dev container, as supported by VSCode.
+The provided dockerfiles should provide an adequate development environment.

 # Usage or deployed service
 1) start off with an authorize reqeust!